CKGrafico/papanasi/README.md

 # papanasi
 🥯Papanasi is the Frontend UI library to use cross Frameworks.
-A set of components to use cross-libraries, easy to personalize and simple to wrap.
+A set of components to use in React, Vue, Angular, and more.